cdunsford/inspirationalmessagegenerator/readme.md

 Run project through NodeJS

 ## Code Examples
-Show examples of usage:
+Examples of usage:
-`put-your-code-here`
+`node main.js`

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Asks you if you are ready
+* Exits if you are not ready
+* Remembers your name
+* Gives you three different messages

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* N/A

 ## Status
-Project is: _in progress_
+Project is: _complete_

 ## Inspiration
-Add here credits.
 Project inspired by CodeCademy, based on learning resources

 ## Contact
 Created by [@cdunsford](https://www.linkedin.com/in/christopher-dunsford-3a6a7b50/) - feel free to contact me!